kalibek/infra/README.md

 ### Prerequisites:
 - installed `docker` and `docker-compose`.
 Guides can be found at official sites: https://docs.docker.com/.
 Or for ubuntu one can use `install-script.sh` from the root of the project
+- docker should listen on both tcp socket and unix socket [see](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd)

 ### Starting the project
 1. create file `.env` in the project's root. it should contain ip address of your docker-host.
 Or if you have DNS server up you can use dns-name